 - Provide your unconditional support throughout the entire process

-Being addicted to methamphetamine can cause significant disruption in a person’s ability to function appropriately on a daily basis.
+Being addicted to meth can cause significant disruption in a person’s ability to function appropriately on a daily basis.
 These people will likely watch their world begin to crumble around them and feel helpless to make it stop.
 They may even begin to believe that there is no point to trying to change because it seems as though life has become an endless downward spiral, but it doesn’t have to be that way.
 With proper treatment, individuals can overcome their addiction to meth and move towards a happy, sober life.

-Inpatient treatment programs are an extremely valuable way to successfully treat addictions.
+Inpatient treatment is an extremely valuable way to successfully treat addictions.
 As part of the therapeutic process, people will be provided with the opportunity to confront the underlying emotions that surround their continued drug use, as well as begin treating any co-occurring mental disorders that may be present.
 By temporarily stepping away from their everyday home lives, these individuals are also being secluded from the triggers that lead to their use.
 In this setting, people are able to safely and effectively work towards a full recovery.

 When you or a loved one is in crisis, or when life feels as though it is spiraling out of control, the staff at Red River Hospital is here to help.
 We strive to understand the point of view of others and actively express encouragement as individuals work towards achieving their goals.
 At Red River, we take responsibility for treating each and every person who comes through our doors with the respect and dignity that he or she deserves.
-By providing structured programming and implementing individualized treatment plans for each patient, we aim to show everyone how they can succeed.
-We surround patients with every facet of information that they need to get better, and we will do everything in our power to make sure that those who comes to us for care leave our center with the confidence they need to continue on their path to a brighter future.
+By providing structured scheduling and implementing individualized treatment plans for each patient, we aim to show everyone how they can succeed.
+We surround patients with every facet of information that they need to get better, and we will do everything in our power to make sure that those who comes to us for care leave our rehab clinic with the confidence they need to continue on their path to a brighter future.

 Medication management: Medications may be used as part of the treatment process for a meth addiction, especially when the person is suffering from a co-occurring mental illness.
 All patients are seen daily by a psychiatrist in order to ensure that the medications that have been prescribed are working properly and to make any changes that may be necessary.